tailer08/cmsc135/labs/Lab2_Python2.md

 #Laboratory Exercise 2 - Python OOP

-In the previous exercise, you used some of the basic programming constructs in Python in writing solutions to the programming problems I have given you.
+In the previous exercise, you used some of the basic programming constructs in Python in writing your solutions to the programming problems I have given you.
 For this exercise, you are required to learn some of the basic OOP constructs in Python to write your solution to the problem given below.

 ##Submission